 - Organisations based both within and outside the UK.

-- Discount on ACT conferences, events and training
+- Discount on booking delegate places at ACT conferences, events and training

 - Inclusion in and access to the ACT Directory

 - Increased Technical resources including priority advice from the ACT’s Policy and Technical team

 - Opportunity to participate in working groups, surveys and research so contributing your views and helping the lobbying work that the ACT undertakes on behalf of its members.

 - Regional Group meetings

 Individuals nominated as Corporate Representatives would normally be involved at a senior level in the financial management team.
 Where this is not relevant for a particular organisation, other senior members of the organisation will be eligible.
 It is unlikely that those employed directly in sales or marketing will be approved.

 What is required of Corporate Members and Corporate Representatives?

 - Payment of a one-off joining fee per organisation and an annual subscription fee per Corporate Representative (current fees are available at www.treasurers.org/membership/join).
 If Corporate Membership lapses for any reason and an application for re-instatement is subsequently made a new entrance fee may be charged.

 - As a Corporate Member a commitment to support the ACT is required.
 This may be through a number of routes but for many organisations we would expect this to include support for the ACT’s qualifications through the employment of ACT members or the enrolment of employees onto ACT qualification courses.
 Other ways to demonstrate commitment include attending or speaking at ACT events, joining committees or working groups and contributing to ACT publications.
 The ACT reserves the right to monitor the level of on-going commitment demonstrated and review the organisation’s Corporate Membership status accordingly.

 The annual Corporate Representative fee will be waived for Representatives enrolling on an ACT qualification.